department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext">

 You need to pay your full VA copay bill balance by the due date on your billing statement to avoid late charges, interest, or other collection actions.
-Find out how to make a payment—and what to do if you're having trouble making payments or disagree with your bill.
+Find out how to make a payment—and what to do if you're having trouble making payments or you disagree with your bill.

 </div>